zodb/relstorage/README.txt

 ``relstorage.storage.Options`` instance.
 In the latter two cases, use underscores instead of dashes in the parameter names.

+``name``
+        The name of the storage.
+Defaults to a descriptive name that includes most of the adapter configuration parameters except the database password.

+``read-only``
+        If true, only reads may be executed against the storage.
+Note that the "pack" operation is not considered a write operation and is still allowed on a read-only filestorage.

 ``blob-dir``
         If supplied, the storage will provide blob support and this is the name of a directory to hold blob data.
 The directory will be created if it doeesn't exist.
 If no value (or an empty value) is provided, then no blob support will be provided.

+``keep-history``
+        If this parameter is set to true (the default), the adapter will create and use a history-preserving database schema like FileStorage.
+A history-preserving schema supports
+        ZODB-level undo, but also grows more quickly and requires extensive packing on a regular basis.

+        If this parameter is set to false, the adapter will create and use a history-free database schema.
+Undo will not be supported, but the database will not grow as quickly.
+The database will still require regular garbage collection (which is accessible through the database pack mechanism.)

+        This parameter must not change once the database schema has been installed, because the schemas for history-preserving and history-free storage are different.
+If you want to convert between a history-preserving and a history-free database, use the ``zodbconvert`` utility to copy to a new database.

+``replica-conf``
+        If this parameter is provided, it specifies a text file that contains a list of database replicas the adapter can choose from.
+For MySQL and PostgreSQL, put in the replica file a list of ``host:port`` or ``host`` values, one per line.
+For Oracle, put in a list of DSN values.
+Blank lines and lines starting with ``#`` are ignored.

+        The adapter prefers the first replica specified in the file.
+If the first is not available, the adapter automatically tries the rest of the replicas, in order.
+If the file changes, the adapter will drop existing SQL database connections and make new connections when ZODB starts a new transaction.

+``replica-timeout``
+        If this parameter has a nonzero value, when the adapter selects a replica other than the primary replica, the adapter will try to revert to the primary replica after the specified timeout (in seconds).
+The default is 600, meaning 10 minutes.

 ``poll-interval``
         Defer polling the database for the specified maximum time interval,